mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 <a name="chrominace-constant">5</a>: Some implementations add a constant to the Cb and Cr components.
 This shift, strictly speaking, stops it from being just a change of basis.

-<a name="high-frequency-effects">6</a>: Some images (such as those containing text or things with lots of edeges) do have a large contribution of high frequency coefficientes.
+<a name="high-frequency-effects">6</a>: Some images (such as those containing text or things with lots of edges) do have a large contribution of high frequency coefficients.
 Their effect on the image is not subtle.
-In those situations, artifacts are going to be more noticable.
+In those situations, artifacts are going to be more noticeable.

 ### References
 - The wikipedia [page](https://en.wikipedia.org/wiki/JPEG) on JPEG is the main source for the JPEG part.